hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 2166

 Say, “Allah knows best how long they remained.
-To Him belongs [knowledge of] the unseen of the heavens and earth.
+To Him belongs [the knowledge of] the unseen of the heavens and earth.
 How well He sees and how well He hears!
 They have no protector besides Him, and He shares His command with none.”

 # 2167